tipam/pi3d/ReadMe.rst

 **pi3d written by Tim Skillman, Paddy Gaunt, Tom Ritchford** Copyright |copy| 2012 - |year|

-Here is a link to an excellent, self explanatory `YouTube`_ video made by Peter Farrell that covers much of the content of this ReadMe.
+`RunTests`_ is a video of the standard tests, giving an idea of what pi3d does, also here's an excellent, self explanatory `YouTube`_ video made by Peter Farrell that covers much of the content of this ReadMe.

 There's plenty of 3D code flying around for the Raspberry Pi,